lewagon/taxi-fare-interface/README.md

 The interface uses 4 APIs:

 - The NY Taxi Fare prediction API
-- The [Algolia Places](https://community.algolia.com/places/) API for address autocomplete
-- The [MapBox Maps API](https://docs.mapbox.com/mapbox-gl-js/api/) to display a map
+- The [MapBox Maps API](https://docs.mapbox.com/mapbox-gl-js/api/) to display a map and address autocomplete
 - The [MapBox Directions API](https://docs.mapbox.com/api/navigation/) to display the route on the map

 These APIs require credentials and the following steps will guide you to get them and set the interface with.